aohayon5/multithreaded-mandelbrot-renderer/README.md

-# Multi-threaded Mandelbrot Set Renderer
+# Multithreaded Mandelbrot Set Renderer

 A parallel implementation of the Mandelbrot Set renderer in C using POSIX threads, demonstrating producer-consumer patterns with mutexes, semaphores, and barriers.